scailfin/flowserv-core/docs/api.rst

 Submitting Arguments for Benchmark Runs
 =======================================

 The API method to start an new run for a submission takes as one of its arguments a list of objects that represent the user-provided values for template parameters.
 Each object is expected to be a simple (flat) dictionary.
-Each dictionary is expected to contain an ``id`` and ``value`` element.
-The ``id`` references the parameter identifier.
+Each dictionary is expected to contain an ``name`` and ``value`` element.
+The ``name`` references the parameter identifier.
 The ``value`` is dependent on the type of the parameter.
 At this point only strings and numbers are supported.
 For example,

 .. code-block:: json

     {
-        "id": "parameter-id",
+        "name": "parameter-id",
         "value": 1
     }